standardgalactic/houqb.github.io/_pages/about.md

 ## News

-+ Two papers accepted by T-PAMI'2024
++ Four papers accepted by TPAMI'2024
 + I am among the list of Highly Cited Chinese Researchers of 2023
 + Six papers accepted by CVPR'24 and ECCV'24
 + Three papers accepted by ICLR'24 and ICML'24
 + Three papers accepted by ICCV'23 and CVPR'23
 + Top 2% of Scientists on Stanford List for multiple times
-+ Five papers published in T-PAMI'2023
++ Three papers published in TPAMI'2023

 <span class='anchor' id='-group'></span>